-The easy answer is “anyone,” but of course, it’s a little more complicated.
+The easy answer is “anyone,” but like most things, it’s a bit more complicated.
 Chapter 7 and Chapter 13 bankruptcies are available to most individuals (and are the most often used by individuals).
-Since this website talks mostly about individual bankruptcies (sometimes referred to as “consumer bankruptcies”), I’m going to confine this discussion to chapter 7 and chapter 13 bankruptcies.
+These chapters are often referred to as “consumer bankruptcies”).

 Chapter 7

-To file a chapter 7 bankruptcy, and discharge your unsecured debts, you either have to be exempt from the “means test,” or you have to pass it.
-If your income is less than the national median income, you are exempt and you can file a chapter 7.
+To file a chapter 7 bankruptcy, and discharge your unsecured debts, you either have to be exempt from the “means test” because your annual income is less than the median income in your state for a family of your size or, if your income is more than the median income, you have passed the second part of the means test and you can file a chapter 7.
+Here’s the chart of median incomes, by state:

 Chapter 13